 Supplies Polycom & Cisco phones

-8×8 specializes in modern cloud-based phone solutions, so won’t suit those businesses looking for in-house traditional telephone systems.
+8×8 specializes in modern cloud-based phone solutions, so won't suit businesses looking for in-house traditional telephone systems.
 However, for those looking to upgrade an older system, it can work with your existing phone handsets and replace on-site hosting.
-It is highly scalable and can meet the demands on a company of any size.
+It's also highly scalable, and can meet the demands of a company of any size.

-8×8’s pricing structure is based on the number of employees but can easily be adapted should the business requirements change.
-The X2 package costs $25/user/month, the X5 costs $35/user/month, and the X8 costs $55/user/month — these prices are just a hair over the industry average for the features, support, and calling zone countries they include.
+8×8's pricing structure is based on the number of employees, but can easily be adapted should business requirements change.
+The X2 package costs $25/user/month, the X5 costs $35/user/month, while the X8 costs $55/user/month.
+These prices are just a hair over the industry average for the features, support, and calling zone countries they include.

 As well as offering VoIP telephone systems, 8×8 can also assist with setting up virtual call centers to consolidate all of your employees across multiple sites, and can even accommodate home-based agents.

-Integrations: Its solutions can be fully integrated with essential business systems including: SalesForce, Zendesk, Netsuite, Outlook, G Suite, Microsoft Dynamics, Skype for Business and Slack.
+Its solutions can be fully integrated with a number of essential business systems, including SalesForce, Zendesk, Netsuite, Outlook, G Suite, Microsoft Dynamics, Skype for Business, and Slack.

 Read our full 8×8 review below for more details about this VoIP telephone service.

-8×8’s main offering is Virtual Office, the company’s cloud-based system that offers a complete business phone service.
+8×8's main offering is Virtual Office, the company's cloud phone system that offers a complete business phone service.
 It comes in three different plan types to suit the needs of your business.